 What Happens if I Violate Parole in IA?

 The parole revocation hearing will be conducted by an administrative parole judge who is also an attorney.
 The hearing is designed to determine whether the alleged violation occurred and whether your parole rights should be revoked.
-You will get a chance to hear the evidence against you, cross-examine witnesses, and argue your side.

 At the end of the hearing, the judge will determine whether there is ample evidence to establish that a violation of the parole was committed.
 If not, you will continue on parole as you were.
 If it is decided that you did violate the parole, however, you could incur a variety of penalties.

-Will I Go Back to Prison?
+Will I Go Back to Prison for a Parole Violation in Iowa?

-However, it is important to understand that if your parole violation was the commission of a new crime, you will be tried for your new charges separately.
+It is important to understand that if your parole violation was the commission of a new crime, you will be tried for your new charges separately.
 If you are convicted and sentenced to a term of imprisonment for the new offense, it will be served consecutively with your parole revocation.